domaa11/civ1-tech-tree-advances-selector/README.md

-# Civilization I Tech Tree Explorer
+# Civilization I Tech Planner

-An interactive web tool for exploring the technology prerequisites in Sid Meier's Civilization I. Discover what technologies you need to research in order to unlock any specific advancement.
+A modern, interactive web tool for planning technology research paths in Sid Meier's Civilization I. Plan your research strategy by selecting multiple target technologies and optimizing the research order.

 ## 🎮 Live Demo